ybur-yug/all_about_iex/README.md

-h     - pass in any module or function, get docs ls/cd - work as expected r     - recompile
+h     - pass in any module or function, get docs ls/cd - work as expected r     - recompile v     - run a command from the line number passed after
 ```

 These 5 can take us a long ways.